 February, 1994 - Junior student Toiya Johnson is named Miss Black El Paso.

-August, 1995 - Ken Bailey and Ralph Reyna are hired as new assistant principals; enrollment is at 3,078 students; 20 new teachers are hired; NJROTC awarded the Chief of Naval Education and Training Award for being one of the top 10% of units among 85 western U.S. schools.
+August, 1995 - Enrollment is at 3,078 students; 20 new teachers are hired; NJROTC awarded the Chief of Naval Education and Training Award for being one of the top 10% of units among 85 western U.S. schools.

 December, 1995 - Making Higher Scores, TAAS prep program, begins.